SC 250 Logo

 • ADA Standards and must be constructed in conformance with the Uniform Federal Accessibility Standards (UFAS).
 Alteration of facilities that would prevent accessibility is prohibited.

-• Project Sponsor shall provide all project management and select all artists, vendors, and consultants.
+• Project Sponsor shall provide all project management and select all artists, vendors, and consultants with final approved by SC250 before production.

 • The Project Sponsor will supply its proposed Budget and Timeline to completion.